YarnSpinnerTool/YarnSpinner/Documentation/YarnSpinner-Dialogue/Complex-Dialogue-Example.md

     NPC: You have visited me before, player
 <<fi>>
 ```
-From this basic understanding of the ***'if then else'*** conditional, and usage of the ***'visited'*** function, we can then establish whether a player has visited the NPC Ship and change the dialogue Ship presents:
+From this basic understanding of the ***'if then else'*** conditional, and usage of the `visited` function, we can then establish whether a player has visited Ship and change the dialogue Ship presents:
 ```
 <<if visited("Ship") is false>>
     Ship: Hey, friend.